 and a wearable.

 In all cases, users should not have to know where applications and data are hosted.
 This changing work style marks a shift to a perimeterless digital workplace.
-Digital business creates new requirements that drive the need for a perimeterless workplace.
+Digital business creates requirements that drive the need for a perimeterless workplace.
 These requirements include:

 - Support for increased workforce mobility.